About Andrew Balding

 National Trainers Federation / NARS rates of pay with regards to wages, depending on age and experience within the racing industry.

 We pay weekly on a Friday by BACS.
-Accommodation is normally included in the package, with just bills extra.
+Accommodation is included in the package, with just bills extra unless living in flats on the yard or the hostel when the bills are included.

 Pool Money is a 5% of the penalty value of prize money won by horses trained at Park House.
 All staff qualify for a share from the moment they start work.
 This share is paid quarterly.

-WIFI is available for all staff 24/7 in the communal areas in the Hostel which is located on site.
-In addition, all houses have WIFI and all hostel bedrooms too.
+WIFI is available for all staff 24/7 in all areas of the Hostel which is located on site.

 We have excellent phone signal and 4 G is very good in the area.